pliablepixels/cordova-plugin-multi-window/README.md

 # isMultiWindow
 Tests if app is running in multi-window mode for Android devices This is my first cordova plugin, scraped together looking at [this](https://medium.com/ionic-and-the-mobile-web/how-to-write-cordova-plugins-864e40025f2) tutorial.
+I am also not an android native developer, so the code in the java file, again, is from trying to resolve errors as they popped along.

 If you can improve it, please PR.

 ## Usage
 `cordova plugin add cordova-plugin-ismultiwindow --save`